CompCogNeuro/sims/ch9/sg/README.md

 * Do `Init Test` and then `Test Trial` to see the first word in the first test sentence.

 The first word of the active semantic role assignment sentence (`schoolgirl`) is presented, and the network correctly answers that schoolgirl is the agent of the sentence, which is shown in the `TrlOut` field in the left control panel.
-The `TrlErr` field has two values -- the first will show a `1` if there is an error in the Filler output, and the 2nd column shows `InputP` prediction errors (these are common as the model has no idea what to expect, especially early in the sentence).
+The `TrlErr` field has two values -- the first will show a `1` if there is an error in the Filler output, and the 2nd column shows `InputP` prediction errors (these are relatively common because getting the prediction exactly correct is impossible due to the stochastic way that sentences are made).
+The `TrlPred` field shows these predictions -- they are generally fairly reasonable despite the unpredictability.

 Note that there is no plus-phase and no training during this testing, so everything depends on the integration of the input words.

 * Continue to do `Test Trial` through to the final word in this Active semantic sentence (spoon).
-You can click on the `TstTrlPlot` tab to see a bar-plot of each trial as it goes through, with the network's `Output` response.
+You can click on the `TstTrlPlot` tab to see a bar-plot of each trial as it goes through, with the network's `Output` response, and open up the full log by clicking on `TstTrlLog`.

-You should observe that the network is able to identify correctly the roles of all of the words presented (a big yellow bar will show up for any errors).
+You should observe that the network is able to identify correctly the roles of all of the words presented (a big blue bar will show up for any errors).
 Because in this sentence the roles of the words are constrained by their semantics, this success demonstrates that the network is sensitive to these semantic constraints and can use them in parsing.

 * Hit `Reset TstTrlLog` and then `Test Trial` through the next sentence (Active syntactic) -- you can do `Test Seq` to zip through the entire sequence of one sentence and just look at the bar plot.